Guilty Crown: Setting

 Before the events of the main story, on December 24, 2029, a biological hazard known as the Apocalypse Virus brought on by an impact event plunges Japan into a state of chaos.
 This event is later named the Lost Christmas incident.
 Unable to contain the threat, Japan sought international help and the United Nations dispatches an organization known as the GHQ to their aid.
-The GHQ successfully contains the outbreak and restores a level of normality at the cost of Japan's independence.
-Ten years later, a resistance organization known as the Funeral Parlor wages a campaign against the GHQ to liberate Japan once more.
+The GHQ successfully contains the outbreak and restores a level of normality at the cost of Japan's independence and the oppression of its people.
+In 2039 (Ten years later), a resistance organization known as the Funeral Parlor wages a campaign against the GHQ to liberate Japan once more.

 Plot

 In the Roppongi district of Tokyo, high school student Shu Ouma encounters a wounded girl named Inori Yuzuriha, the vocalist of a popular internet group Egoist, taking refuge at his film club's workshop.
 The GHQ Anti Bodies storm the workshop and arrest her for involvement with Funeral Parlor.
 Shu follows the coordinates of Inori's robot to a drop zone where he meets Funeral Parlor's leader, Gai Tsutsugami, who asks him to safeguard a vial.
 As the Anti-Bodies begin attacking the Roppongi area looking for the vial, it shatters as Shu goes to rescue Inori when she becomes threatened by GHQ Endlave mechs.
 The vial contains the Void Genome, a powerful genetic weapon derived from the Apocalypse Virus that grants Shu the "Power of the King", an ability that allows his right hand to extract Voids, weapons of people's psyche given physical form.
 Shu then extracts Inori's Void and destroys the attacking Endlaves.

 Upon deciding to join Funeral Parlor, Shu begins to fall in love with Inori, who bears a striking resemblance to his late sister, Mana.
 However, he deserts the group after causing the death of a classmate's younger brother during one of his missions.
 In Shu's absence, Funeral Parlor attempt to steal from GHQ the meteorite that originally caused the Apocalypse Virus outbreak.
-In the process, Gai and his forces fall into a trap as the Anti-Bodies decimate their ranks with a "genetic resonance" broadcast that unleashes the Virus throughout Tokyo.
-Amidst the chaos, the Anti-Bodies' leader, Shūichirō Keido, seizes control of the GHQ and directs his attention towards wiping out the remains of Funeral Parlor.
+In the process, Gai and his forces fall into a trap as the Anti-Bodies decimate their ranks with a "genetic resonance" broadcast that once again unleashes the Virus throughout Tokyo.
+Amidst the chaos, the leader of the Anti-Bodies, Shūichirō Keido, seizes control of GHQ and directs his attention towards wiping out the remains of Funeral Parlor.

 After learning his former comrades are in imminent danger of annihilation, Shu races to the center of Tokyo to rescue them.
 With the help of his classmates, he breaks through the barricade where they are being pinned down.
 Meanwhile, Inori begins to reverse the effects of the outbreak through a resonance broadcast channeled by one of her songs.
 This sudden change in fortune proves only temporary when Yu, a mysterious boy possessing the "Power of the King", appears out of thin air and kidnaps Inori, causing the outbreak to resume with full force.